Sunday, November 29, 2009

 One man band fancies himself as a Richard Pinhas virtuoso, complete with dark synthesizer runs and ominous guitar journeys.
 However, there are those annoying late 1970s and early 1980s cheesy synth tones, that in turn bog down a promising album.
 Especially when considering the wonderful mad bursts of fuzz guitar that come out of nowhere.
 Worth a few listens, but not essential.
 Fans of artists like Ilitch would certainly benefit from a CD reissue, and that would be the target audience.

-Please note the comment below from the original artist.
+Please note the comment section from the original artist.